JordynLewi5/empire-state-building-colors/README.md

 [ '#002D72', '#FF5910', '#FFFFFF' ]

-## How to Use
+## How to Use (IMPORTANT!)
-Make sure [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed on your machine.
+1. Make sure [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed on your machine.

-*If the node modules are not installed:*

-Navigate to the project directory and run `npm install` to install all dependecies.
+2. Navigate to the project directory and run `npm install` to install all dependecies.

-You will need to retrieve your own [OpenAI API key](https://openai.com/blog/openai-api).
+3. You will need to retrieve your own [OpenAI API key](https://openai.com/blog/openai-api).

-Paste your API key into the empty string found in `config.json` in the root directory of the project.
+4. Paste your API key into the empty string found in `config.json` in the root directory of the project.

-Run `node index.js` to execute.
+5. Run `node index.js` to execute.

 ## OpenAI API Caveats